Stargate (film): Reboot

 On September 5, 2013, during an interview with Digital Spy, Emmerich said that he and MGM are planning a new Stargate as a reboot with a trilogy.
 On May 29, 2014, it was announced that MGM and Warner Bros. are partnering together for a reboot as a trilogy with Emmerich directing, Devlin producing, and Nicolas Wright and James A. Woods writing.
 On November 17, 2016, Devlin told Empire Online that the plans to make a reboot and a potential new series are stalled.
+On April 14, 2023, it was announced that MGM were rebooting their film franchises for film and television, including Stargate.